JFrog Ltd

 Investment Risk Disclosure

-Worst-Case Scenario: A worst-case scenario involves a simultaneous slowdown in revenue growth below 20% and a failure to improve operating margins, triggering multiple compression.
-This could be catalyzed by a broader tech spending downturn or a competitive loss of a major customer.
-In this adverse scenario, the stock could re-test its 52-week low of $33.33, representing a downside of approximately -33% from the current price of $49.89.
-The historical maximum drawdown of -49.6% provides a precedent for such severe volatility.
+Worst-Case Scenario: The worst-case scenario involves a simultaneous deceleration in revenue growth below 20% and a failure to improve profitability, triggering a severe de-rating.
+This could be catalyzed by a broader tech selloff or a disappointing earnings report.
+In this adverse scenario, the stock could realistically retrace to its 52-week low of $34.05, representing a -54% decline from the current price of $73.99.
+The historical 49.6% maximum drawdown demonstrates the stock's capacity for such violent moves, and a break below key technical support could trigger further algorithmic and sentiment-driven selling.